vitiugin/mlcrids/gloria_storm/gloria_government.md

 **they ask for citizen collaboration to urgently welcome the animals that live inside** . the climate emergency in full emergency due to the storm gloria . gloria is tireless in matar today the *firefighters did not have a break*. it has been a coming and going

-IN — 1, UIN — 1, OUT — 5, UOUT — 2

-English

-**spanish government holds emergency meeting** on gloria, storm that has *killed 11 11 people has killed 11* storm that has *killed 11* 11 people .
-**spanish government holds emergency meeting** on gloria, storm that *has killed 11 11 people has killed 11* storm that has *killed 11* 11 people .
-**spanish government holds emergency meeting** on gloria, storm that has *killed 11*source cbc news news that has *killed 11*source cbc news news that has *killed 11*source cbc news news news
-**spanish government holds emergency meeting** on gloria, storm that has *killed 11* cbcnews that has killed 11 cbcnews that has *killed 11* cbcnews that has *killed 11* cbcnews that has
-**spanish government holds emergency meeting** on gloria, storm that has *killed 11 11 people has killed 11* storm that has *killed 11* 11 people .

-IN — 5, UIN — 1, OUT — 10, UOUT — 2